capnproto/capnproto/doc/cxx.md

 ## Messages and I/O

-To create a new message, you must start by creating a `capnproto::MessageBuilder` (`capnproto/message.h`).
-This is an abstract type which you can implement yourself, but most users will want to use `capnproto::MallocMessageBuilder`.
-Once your message is constructed, write it to a file descriptor with `capnproto::writeMessageToFd(fd, builder)` (`capnproto/serialize.h`) or `capnproto::writePackedMessageToFd(fd, builder)` (`capnproto/serialize-packed.h`).
+To create a new message, you must start by creating a `capnp::MessageBuilder` (`capnp/message.h`).
+This is an abstract type which you can implement yourself, but most users will want to use `capnp::MallocMessageBuilder`.
+Once your message is constructed, write it to a file descriptor with `capnp::writeMessageToFd(fd, builder)` (`capnp/serialize.h`) or `capnp::writePackedMessageToFd(fd, builder)` (`capnp/serialize-packed.h`).

-To read a message, you must create a `capnproto::MessageReader`, which is another abstract type.
+To read a message, you must create a `capnp::MessageReader`, which is another abstract type.
 Implementations are specific to the data source.
-You can use `capnproto::StreamFdMessageReader` (`capnproto/serialize.h`) or `capnproto::PackedFdMessageReader` (`capnproto/serialize-packed.h`) to read from file descriptors; both take the file descriptor as a constructor argument.
+You can use `capnp::StreamFdMessageReader` (`capnp/serialize.h`) or `capnp::PackedFdMessageReader` (`capnp/serialize-packed.h`) to read from file descriptors; both take the file descriptor as a constructor argument.

 Note that if your stream contains additional data after the message, `PackedFdMessageReader` may accidentally read some of that data, since it does buffered I/O.  To make this work correctly, you will need to set up a multi-use buffered stream.
 Buffered I/O may also be a good idea with `StreamFdMessageReader` and also when writing, for performance reasons.
-See `capnproto/io.h` for details.
+See `capnp/io.h` for details.

 There is an [example](#example_usage) of all this at the beginning of this page.